eric-ai-lab/Mitigate-Gender-Bias-in-Image-Search/README.md

 ## Data

 The image search data for occupations can be acquired [here](https://github.com/mjskay/gender-in-image-search).
+The gender-neutral captions used as MS-COCO and Flicker30K queries are available [here](https://drive.google.com/drive/folders/1VawbfSChqT2skCsCD8kPEwrwYuf4ckN6?usp=sharing).

 ## Running the code